danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 Their efforts soon bore fruit as Benji meticulously traced the digital fingerprints left behind by the attack.
 In an unexpected twist, the trail led back to none other than Tyler.
 The realization hit like a thunderbolt, leaving everyone in the room momentarily stunned.

 "But... how?"
-Miranda stammered, staring at Tyler, her mind racing with disbelief.
+Eleanor stammered, staring at Tyler, her mind racing with disbelief.
 "Was this some sort of mistake or misunderstanding?"

-Tyler's face flushed, and he looked at his feet, unable to meet Miranda's gaze.
+Tyler's face flushed, and he looked at his feet, unable to meet Eleanor's gaze.
 "I...
 I thought it was just a harmless penetration test for my cybersecurity class," he confessed, his voice tinged with regret and embarrassment.

 "Unbelievable," Benji said, running a hand through his hair as the tension in the room gradually shifted from fear to relief.
 "Well, Tyler, it seems like your little experiment has taught us all a valuable lesson."

-Miranda sighed, a mix of exasperation and relief in her breath.
+Eleanor sighed, a mix of exasperation and relief in her breath.
 "Alright, we need to resolve this.
 Tyler, you're going to be reassigned.
 You'll report to Greg and help him with coffee orders.
 And please, no more unsanctioned 'tests.'"

 Tyler nodded, a sheepish smile forming despite the gravity of the situation.
 "Understood.
 I'm really sorry for the trouble I caused," he said, his sincerity evident.